brijesh81/portfolio/README.md

-# portfolio
+# Portfolio
-Portfolio website using React JS
+Portfolio website that contains my details, work experience and my projects This website is build using React JS.